 13.1.
-If the practical training sessions have started and you fail to attend the sessions into which you are enrolled without prior notice to us, you will be charged for the full price of the course and you will not be eligible to transfer to another course.
+If the practical training sessions have started and the student fails to attend the sessions into which they are enrolled without prior notice to us, the student will be charged for the full price of the course, and they will not be eligible to transfer to another course.